jackmisner/botaniclash/README.md

    ```
    Then follow the instructions to update your `~/.bash_profile`.
 2. Open a new terminal
-3. Install the latest version of [Node.js](https://nodejs.org/en/), (`20.5.0` at
+3. Install the latest version of Node.js
-   time of writing).
    ```
    nvm install 20
    ```

-### Install Go
+### 📥 Install Go

 Follow the instructions here: https://go.dev/doc/install

-### Set up your project
+### 🛠️ Set up your project

 1. Have one team member fork this repository
-3. Every team member clone the fork to their local machine
+2. Every team member clone the fork to their local machine
-4. Install dependencies for both the `frontend` and `api` applications:
+3. Install dependencies for both the `frontend` and `api` applications:
    ```
    cd frontend
    npm install
    cd ../api
    go get .
    ```
-5. Install an ESLint plugin for your editor, for example
+4. Install an ESLint plugin for your editor, for example
    [ESLint for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
-6. Start Postgresql
+5. Start PostgreSQL

    ```
    brew services start postgresql
    ```

-7. Create your databases:
+6. Create your databases:
    ```
    createdb botaniclash
    createdb botaniclash_test
    ```

-### Setting up environment variables.
+### ⚙️ Setting up environment variables

 We need to create two `.env` files, one in the frontend and one in the api (and also a .env.test file for the api)